-Anne of Windy Poplars was an eighty-six black-and-white film, released in 1940, based on L.M.
-Montgomery’s 1936 novel of the same name.
-The film, which was written by Michael Kanin and Jerry Cady and directed by Jack Hively, follows the 1934 RKO film version of Anne of Green Gables.
+Anne of Windy Poplars was a black-and-white feature film that was produced by RKO Radio Pictures and released in 1940.
+Based on L.M.
+Montgomery’s 1936 novel of the same title, the film followed the 1934 RKO Radio Pictures film version of Anne of Green Gables.

 According to Montgomery’s correspondence with agent Ann Elmo and publisher Frederick A. Stokes, several Hollywood studios expressed interest in adapting Montgomery’s other novels for the screen after the success of the 1934 talkie.
 RKO optioned Rainbow Valley and Rilla of Ingleside; Magic for Marigold and Jane of Lantern Hill were considered as vehicles for Shirley Temple; Montgomery even suggested a loose adaptation of Anne’s House of Dreams with supporting character Leslie Moore as the heroine.
 Twentieth Century Fox even paid Montgomery $150 to use Montgomery’s short story title “The Man Who Wouldn’t Talk” for an unrelated film.
 In Anne of Windy Poplars, the only film to materialize from several years of discussion, Anne Shirley (once again played by Anne Shirley) is about to begin a vice-principalship at Pringleton School and looks forward to this time next year when she will become “Mrs. Dr. Gilbert Blythe.”
 Although Anne is a dedicated, kindhearted teacher, she has to contend with local politics and the hypocrisy of the Pringle clan, who are all against her because she is an outsider.